ApherisFold Applicationπ

 For step-by-step instructions, see the Troubleshooting Guide, which covers common operational problems and provides troubleshooting techniques to help identify, address, or confirm issues.

 If you need help or encounter any issues, and the Hub is running, you can generate a Support ZIP archive directly from your web browser (Settings > Support > Download Support ZIP) or via the API.
-This archive includes logs and diagnostic information that will help our team assist you more efficiently.
-Please email the Support ZIP file, along with a description of your issue, to support@apheris.com.
+This archive includes system information, Hub configuration, and installed model versions that can help our team better understand your setup.
+Please email the Support ZIP file, along with a detailed description of your issue, to support@apheris.com.

-The Apheris Hub allows you to download multiple models (currently OpenFold3 and Boltz-2) for the ApherisFold application.
-These models have been packaged by Apheris as Docker images and can be freely downloaded.
+The Apheris Hub works with multiple models (currently OpenFold3, Boltz-2, and Protenix) for the ApherisFold application.
+These models have been packaged by Apheris as Docker images and can be deployed in your environment.
 They come with a standardized query payload and can be called via an HTTP API.
-See Running Inference for more information.
+See Running Prediction for more information.

 Mock Modelπ